LarryKarani/simple-weather-app-fuzu/README.md

 ## How to Run the project

-Create a .env file in the root directory and copy the contents of .env.example in it.
+1. Create a .env file in the root directory and copy the contents of .env.example in it.

-Replace the value of API keys with your open weather api keys you can create your account here https://openweathermap.org/api
+2. Replace the value of API keys with your open weather api keys.
+You can create your account here https://openweathermap.org/api.

 In the project directory, you can run: